sam02425/saumilpatel/README.md

 # Saumil Patel Portfolio

-Welcome to the official portfolio of **Saumil Patel**, a **Computer Vision Engineer** and **Machine Learning Expert**.
+Welcome to the official portfolio of **Saumil Patel**, a **Computer Vision Engineer** and **Machine Learning Researcher**.

 This portfolio showcases my skills, experience, research highlights, technical expertise, and projects.
-It demonstrates my work in the areas of computer vision, machine learning, and AI, with a focus on retail analytics, sensor fusion, and real-time systems.
+It demonstrates my work in the areas of computer vision, machine learning, and AI, with a focus on retail analytics, sensor fusion, human-machine interaction, manufacturing, and real-time systems.

 ## Table of Contents